 "Charlie, I'm gonna call Dad.
 Him and Amita and Larry, and well, everybody are gonna head to the hospital," Don said, keeping up with the stretcher as it was loaded into the back of the ambulance.

 Don grinned, bracing himself as the ambulance began to move.
 The siren wailed to life.
-"Yeah, Buddy.
-We got 'em.
+"Yeah.
 Between tonight and the other day when they blew up that casino, the jailhouse is gonna be like a Sumner-Creswell reunion," Don said, laughing a little.

 Don nodded, pulling out his cellphone.
 "Yeah, but look—I need you to stop talking, okay?
 You're killing your throat, Chuck.
 Just rest.
 Let the pain killers kick in and stop worrying about everything, all right?"

 Charlie swallowed, smiling again as he tried to hold his emotions in check.

 But he couldn't take his eyes off of Don.

 He was so proud, so deliriously happy to be with his brother, to have Don as a brother.

 Don couldn't shake the feeling that everything he loved in his life was more fragile than he'd ever slowed down to realize.
 He felt overwhelmed with gratitude that Charlie was alive and safe.

 It felt like a gift.

 Don smiled, a strange rush of peacefulness filling him as he dialed Alan's cellphone number.